 Creatine is likely the most thoroughly-researched ergogenic aid aside from caffeine.
 It can help power output, anaerobic capacity, fatigue, and even improve cognition all while increasing muscle size by potentially drawing more water into your muscles depending on the type of creatine you use.

-It doesn’t have to be taken with pre-workout, either.
-It’s an anytime supplement — the point is to increase the creatine in your muscles over time, rather than loading creatine quickly.
+It doesn’t have to be taken with pre-workout, either — just look at our guide to the best creatine supplements.
+The point is to increase the creatine in your muscles over time, rather than loading creatine quickly.
 The dose is generally 5 grams per day of creatine monohydrate — though different forms, like creatine HCl, have smaller effective dose sizes.
 (15)(17)(18)

 Citrulline